What You Should Know

 6–15 cm; round to irregularly convex when young, expanding to broadly convex or nearly flat; dry; bald, or with scattered fibrils; thin-fleshed; whitish, or brownish to pale brown, especially towards the center; usually bruising yellow when rubbed, especially near the margin—the bruised areas then changing to brownish after some time has elapsed; the margin inrolled when young.

 Free from the stem; crowded; short-gills frequent; whitish at first, then pinkish, and finally dark brown; when in the button stage, covered with a membranous white or yellowed partial veil.

 4–15 cm long; 1–3 cm thick; more or less equal above a slightly enlarged base; bald; whitish, bruising yellow (then brownish); sometimes brownish overall in age; with a large, flaring, thick, yellow-staining ring that has a thick outer edge.

 White; sometimes yellowing when sliced; bright yellow in the base of the stem.

 Odor reported as phenolic, but sometimes faint; crush the flesh in the stem base to be sure.

 Dull brown overall; cap notably thin-fleshed and fragile.

 Agaricus xanthodermus Look-Alikes

-Is superficially very similar to Agaricus xanthodermus but it bruises more slowly and only slightly yellow; its flesh smells of aniseed rather than of iodine or phenol.
+Superficially very similar but only slightly yellowish.
+Its flesh smells more like fennel than iodine or phenol.

-Is similar in appearance but does not turn yellow when cut or bruised.
+Similar in appearance but does not turn yellow when cut or crushed.